Divested-Mobile/Carrion/README.md

 -----
 - Install the app, grant the screening perission, nothing more!
 - A call that failed verification will be disallowed and a failure notification shown
-- A call that is unknown will be allowed and a notification shown
+- A call that is unsigned will be allowed and a notification shown
+  - You can optionally choose to silence or block verification unsigned calls
 - A call that is verified will be allowed without any notification
 - Calls from contacts or emergency numbers are always allowed